denandz/sourcemapper/README.md

     	Show help
   -insecure
     	Ignore invalid TLS certificates
-  -output string
+  -jsurl string
+    	URL to JavaScript file - cannot be used with url -output string
     	Source file output directory - REQUIRED
   -proxy string
     	Proxy URL
   -url string
-    	URL or path to the Sourcemap file - REQUIRED
+    	URL or path to the Sourcemap file - cannot be used with jsurl
 ```

 Sourcemapper will download or read the map file at `url`, and then spit the sources out into the directory defined by `output`. `url` can be either an URL, or a path to a map file on disk.
 Extracting a sourcemap to a file can get around sourcemaps configured with `sourceMappingURL=data:application/json;.... base64 blob...` by decoding the blob into a file, then passing the file path to sourcemapper.

+## Extracting SourceMaps from .map URLs or local files

 The following example shows `sourcemapper` reading a `.map` file from Dockerhub.
 Note, Dockerhub have since removed this map file so the literal command below will not provide this output any more.